slr71/diceware/README.md

 ### Number of Words

 The `-w` or `--num-words` option allows the caller to specify the number of words to include in each generated password.
-The default nubmer of words in the password is 4.
+The default number of words in the password is 4.

 ### Number of Passwords